 Variation, populations, and speciation

 What then, does this have to do with the central question of this series?
 The first consideration is that if humans indeed are the product of evolution and share ancestors with other species, we would expect that the process was mediated through populations, since evolution is a population-level phenomenon.
 Beyond this, however, is a way to use related species to estimate population size during the speciation process.
 In the above examples, each mutation completely replaced the functional version of the gene in the population before the lineages separated.
 In some cases, however, we would expect lineages to separate with genetic variation present for a given gene – i.e. with two or more alleles present in the population when it is separated into two lineages.
-Once we have a clear picture of how species are related to each other, we can search for genes that happened to have two or more variants during a speciation event, and use such genes to estimate population sizes for the resulting species – a topic we will explore in the next post in this series.
+Once we have a clear picture of how species are related to each other, we can search for genes that happened to have two or more variants during a speciation event, and use such genes to estimate population sizes for the resulting species – a topic we will explore next.